 Steven Spielberg KBE

-So, even though America, as a republic, doesn’t officially recognise titles of nobility or grant honours such as a knighthood, Americans can be knighted in an honorary way, and they can belong to chivalry orders of organisations in other parts of the world.
+So, even though America, as a republic, doesn’t officially recognise titles of nobility or grant honours such as a knighthood, Americans can become a knight by being knighted in an honorary way, and they can belong to chivalry orders of organisations in other parts of the world.

 As is reflected in the range of Americans who have been knighted, noteworthy citizens from all industries, sectors and occupations have an opportunity to rise within the echelons of society and attain recognition for their service, contribution or body of work.